scottd018/ihazcloudthings/content/about.md

 I am passionate about all things IT.
 My background started in Networking/Linux in the US Air Force and very rapidly evolved into the management and cloud automation space.
 My post-military career included several contracting/sub-contracting gigs with the DoD.
-Following that, I spent five years as an Architect at Red Hat in this space and decided that I was interested in seeing the next big thing, which is now Kubernetes.
-I am currently fulfilling a role as a Senior Cloud Native Field Engineer at VMware.
+Following that, I spent five years as an Architect and Managing Architect at Red Hat in this space and decided that I was interested in seeing the next big thing, which is now Kubernetes.
+I am currently fulfilling a role as a Staff Platform Field Engineer at VMware as part of the Tanzu Labs organization.